aaryangupta/Mqtt-reader/README.md

 Solution :

 To solve this , first we hava created a container for mosquitto broker from eclipse-mosquitto docker image.
-After making broker image, then i create a python program which will subcribe my mqtt broker to a particular topic and fetch whatever data is coming to that topic on broker.
+After making broker image, then i create a python program using gmqtt library and async function, which will subcribe my mqtt broker to a particular topic and fetch whatever data is coming to that topic on broker.

 After that, i have create a dockerfile to convert this python program into Docker image.
 For that i have used python:3.11-slim docker image to build.
 After succesfully build the image, i run that image to make a subscriber container, which will subscribe my mqtt-broker.